Marmaduke Nixon: Nixon monument

 Soon after his death, discussions began in relation to the erection of a monument in his memory.
-By May 1865, land at Otahuhu, south of Auckland, had been acquired for the monument, which was to be based on the Wallace Monument in Scotland.
+By May 1865, land at Ōtāhuhu, south of Auckland, had been acquired for the monument, which was to be based on the Wallace Monument in Scotland.
 The monument, which stands at the intersection of Mangere and Great South roads, was completed and formally unveiled in 1868.
 Several compromises had been made in its design and construction; it was now much simpler in appearance and stone from Hobart, in Tasmania, was used instead of being sourced from Oamaru, as originally intended.
 It was suggested that some of the funds raised for the monument go towards the care of his sisters.
 The following year, the New Zealand Government granted the sisters an annual pension of £150.

 On Anzac Day in 1968, Nixon's remains were moved from Symonds Street Cemetery and re-interred to the base of the monument.
 In recent years, there have been controversial calls for the removal of the monument.